 - Example: Dr. Loosen Dr. L Riesling

-- The sweetness and fresh character of Riesling help balance the saltiness and spiciness of Gouda cheese.
+- The sweetness and fresh character of Riesling help balance the saltiness and pungency of Gouda cheese.

 Spicy blue cheese